-With this option, the student must pass the written examinations in his/her specialization area and two other areas.
+With this option, the student must pass the course-based examinations in his/her specialization area and two other areas.
 Failing in any of these areas implies the failure of the entire examination.
 The exams must be retaken the next time they are offered.
-Written exams are offered in the last week of each semester.
+Course-based exams are offered in the last week of the Fall and Spring semesters.
 Application forms along with the instructions are sent to graduate student via an email announcement.

-Option 2: Research paper publication and presentation
+Option 2: Oral examination with research paper publication

-To be eligible for taking the Research Paper option of the qualifying examination, the student must have a minimum of one research paper published or accepted for publication in a high-impact journal or a conference proceeding with the student as the first author.
+To be eligible for taking the oral examination with research paper publication for the qualification examination, the student must have a minimum of one research paper published or accepted for publication in a high-impact journal or a conference proceeding with the student as the first author, and approved by the major professor.
 The student must inform the graduate program director of the selection of this option before the deadline set by the Department in each semester.
 The students will present their paperwork to a 3-faculty ad-hoc committee that is jointly selected by the student and his/her advisor.
 The members of the 3-faculty committee are preferably selected from the student's dissertation committee members if such a committee has already been formed.
 To successfully pass this option, the student must have his/her research paperwork unanimously approved by the 3-faculty committee.
+The oral examination must evaluate the breadth of knowledge of the student in the field and it must evaluate the ability of the student to communicate this knowledge cogently.